bezhermoso/dotfiles/README.md

 It is recommended to close & re-open your terminal to pick up the just-installed Zsh configurations.

+#### Install Zsh plugins

+I use [`zinit`](https://github.com/zdharma-continuum/zinit) to manage Zsh plugins.
+It should auto-install the plugins when you start a new Zsh session.

 #### Install `tmux` plugins

 ```sh